-Gifted/Talented Program
+Gifted/Talented Services

-BISD offers programs for gifted/talented students in grades K-12th.
+BISD offers services for gifted/talented students in grades K-12th.
 An academically gifted and talented student is capable of excelling in relation to students of similar age, experiences, or environment as reflected by one or more of the following areas: general intellectual ability, specific subject matter aptitude, and creative and productive thinking ability.
-Tier I services for GT identified students are clustered with teachers who have received specialized training in gifted/talented instruction.
-Tier II services for identified GT students include participation in a pull-out program on the home campus for grades K-2nd and at a centralized site for grades 3rd-5th for a specified time each week.
-Information concerning participation in the gifted/talented program may be obtained by calling the Office of Gifted/Talented Advanced Academics at 817-547-5769.
+Level I services include teacher supported differentiation for appropriate growth in the general education classroom.
+Level II services for identified GT students involve more complex instruction and faster pacing for appropriate growth.
+Identified GT students participate in weekly pull-out classes on the home campus for grades K-2nd and at a centralized site for grades 3rd-5th.
+Information concerning participation in gifted/talented services may be obtained by calling the Office of Instruction and Advanced Academics at 817-547-8911.